Last modified on October 2, 2024, at 23:30 BST (UTC+1)

 As part of their feudal duties, these vassals were obligated to contribute a portion, usually one tenth of their annual harvest, to their lord, who held one of the oldest titles within medieval nobility (Delabastita, V. & Maes, S. [2023], The Feudal Origins of Manorial Prosperity.
 Cambridge).

 At various periods during the Middle Ages, the manorial affix or personal attachment was a widely used device in English place-naming (Jones, R. [2012], Thinking through the manorial affix).
-There are many of these nomenclatures surviving in the south-western counties of England.
+Too often unnoticed, there are many of these nomenclatures surviving in the south-western counties of England.

 While the Domesday Book (1086) had centered on manors, a century later in 1188 the assessment and collection of the Saladin Tithe (introduced by Henry II) relied on parishes.
 Yet the Saladin Tithe was largely sacerdotal, and the state tended towards the 'vill' or village as its unit of reference in secular matters.